G-Node/python-odml/doc/tutorial.rst

 The scientific background of the possible user community of odML varies enormously (e.g. physics, informatics, mathematics, biology, medicine, psychology).
 Some users will be trained programmers, others probably have never learned a programming language.

-To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts behind odML.
+To cover the different demands of all users, we first provide a slow introduction to odML that allows programming beginners to learn the basic concepts.
 In a next step, we will demonstrate how to generate an odML file via the Python-odML library.
-In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for a certain metadata within an odML file).
+In later chapters we present more advanced possibilies of the Python-odML library (e.g. how to search for certain metadata or how to integrate existing terminologies or templates).

-Although the structure of an odML is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few examples on how you can construct an odML assuming a set of use case scenarios.
+Although the structure of an odML is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few guidelines.

 The set of example odML files, which we use within this tutorial are part of the documentation package (see doc/example_odMLs/).

-A summary of available odML Terminologies can be found `here
+A summary of available odML terminologies and templates can be found `here
 <http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml>`_.
-In the later chapters of this tutorial we will show you how one can make use of these terminologies as templates for generating your own odML.

 -------------------------------------------------------------------------------